April 15 Is Tax Day

 Creating a Classroom Economy is a unit plan about economics that can last the entire year if you want it to.
 Introduce real-world economic concepts with play money, banks, credit, and entrepreneurship.

 In Hello Working World, students learn how to budget an income in consideration of taxes, housing, transportation, food, utilities, entertainment, and savings.

 Get high school students off to a financially responsible start by share a pocket monthly budget (PDF) to help students keep track of their expenses and save for their future.

 This page includes links outside of Scholastic.com

-Every Web site we link to was visited by our team to make sure it's appropriate for kids.
-But we don't monitor or control these sites and they may change.
+Every website we link to was visited by our team to make sure it's appropriate for kids.
+But we don't monitor or control these sites, and they may change without Scholastic's knowledge.
 In addition, many of these sites may have links to other sites that we haven't reviewed.